OSH-2022/OSH-2022.github.io/README.md

 ## License

-All code is licensed under Apache 2.0
+Some code is explicitly licensed under Apache 2.0.
+Other code without explicit notice is All Rights Reserved by default.

-All texts are licensed under CC BY-NC-SA 4.0
+All texts are All Rights Reserved by default.